ladyj-dev/python-challenge/README.md

 # python-challenge
-Banking and election analysis of a csv file
+Banking and election analysis of a csv file by using python